 The Rock is a memorial to all VTCC graduates killed in World War I and while not dedicated so, it is also a symbol to all former VTCC graduates who have died in conflict.

 Cadets in uniform will remain covered and will salute superiors while walking in the Burruss tunnel.

 Cadets will not use earbuds/earphones while walking in uniform.
-Similarly, cadets will not use earbuds/earphones while running on or crossing streets whether wearing Corps or civilian athletic attire.
-This is to ensure the ability of the cadet to hear oncoming traffic.
+Out of uniform (be mindful that VTCC and ROTC PT gear are uniforms), cadets may use earbuds/ earphones, but must be mindful of their surroundings, especially while running or crossing streets.
 Cadets may use cellphones while in uniform.
-They should

-stop walking and move to the side of walkways or areas until the call is completed.
+They should stop walking and move to the side of walkways or areas until the call is completed.
 Cadets will not normally render salutes or greetings during such calls but should remain cognizant of their surroundings.

-Inkeeping with normal procedures of the military services, cadets will wear their covers at all times when outside.
+In keeping with normal procedures of the military services, cadets will wear their covers at all times when outside.
 This includes when seated on benches or other outside areas on the campus.
 If a cadet officer or commissioned officer passes in the vicinity, a junior cadet should stand and render a salute and appropriate greeting.